Isylwin/bonobo/README.md

     - Type verification for AST -> TypedAST
     - Semantic verification -> e.g. function must provide return statement
 - Assembly frontend
-    - Write optimizer for assembly frontend
+    - Write more optimizer routines
+        - Try to find more
     - Fix booboo doodoo 32 bytes of reserved space for local stack
     - Allow for more than 4 args to a function call
 - Grammar